Dr Patrick Pallier

 Management of sleep/wake cycles improves cognitive function in a transgenic mouse model of Huntington's disease.

-Pallier PN and Morton AJ
+Pallier PN, Morton AJ

 Brain Res vol. 1279, 90-98.